marianabritoazevedo/embedded-ai/Image_classifier/README.md

 ![image info](./images/img-modelo-com-fundo.png)

-In general, for each stage of the data pipeline it was created a notebook in Google Colaboratory, containing five stages: ``
+In general, for each stage of the data pipeline it was created a notebook in Google Colaboratory, containing five stages: `fetch data`, `preprocessing`, `data segregation`, `train`, `test`.
+It is important to know that the `fetch data` stage it was executed just once, because the same dataset will be used for the three ML models that will be implemented.
+Also, in the last ML model (CNN), two more artifacts were generated: `validation_x` and `validation_y`.